andrewacashner/hearingfaithms/chapters/chapter-2.md

 > How commonly we see that [...] if the preacher's life is better, greater is
 > the fruit that he gains though his style be low and his rhetoric scanty, and
-> his teaching common, because the living spirit infuses him with ardor; but
+> his teaching common, because the living spirit infuses him with ardor; but the
-> the other preacher gets very little gain, no matter how much more elevated
+> other preacher gets very little gain, no matter how much more elevated his
-> his style and doctrine may be: because, though it is true that good style and
+> style and doctrine may be: because, though it is true that good style and
 > actions and elevated doctrine and good language move and create more effect
 > when accompanied by a good spirit, without the spirit, though the sermon may
-> give the sense and understanding much to savor and enjoy, it infuses little
+> give the sense and understanding much to savor and enjoy, it infuses little or
-> or no sustenance to the spirit, because commonly it remains as lax and loath
+> no sustenance to the spirit, because commonly it remains as lax and loath as
-> as before to labor, even though marvelous things were said in marvelous ways,
+> before to labor, even though marvelous things were said in marvelous ways,
-> which only serve to delight the ear [*oído*], like some polyphonic music
+> which only serve to delight the ear [*oído*], like some polyphonic music [*una
-> [*una música concertada*] or the clanging of bells [...].
-It matters
+> música concertada*] or the clanging of bells [...].
+It matters little to hear
-> little to hear someone perform one kind of music that is better than some
+> someone perform one kind of music that is better than some other, if it does
-> other, if it does not move me more than the other to do works; because,
+> not move me more than the other to do works; because, although they have
-> although they have spoken marvels, then they are forgotten, as they do not
-> infuse fire into the will.
+> spoken marvels, then they are forgotten, as they do not infuse fire into the
-[@JuandelaCruz:Subida, bk.
+> will [@JuandelaCruz:Subida, bk.
 3, ch.
 45, p.
-425: "Que comúnmente vemos que---cuanto
+425: "Que comúnmente vemos
-acá podemos juzgar---cuanto el predicador es de mejor vida, mayor es el fruto que hace por bajo que sea su estilo, y poca su retórica, y su doctrina común, porque del espíritu vivo se pega el calor; pero el otro muy poco provecho hará, aunque más subido sea su estilo y doctrina; porque, aunque es verdad que el buen estilo y acciones y subida doctrina y buen lenguaje mueven y hacen más efecto acompañado de buen espíritu; pero sin él, aunque da sabor y gusto el sermón al sentido y al entendimiento, muy poco o nada de jugo pega a la voluntad, porque comúnmente se queda tan floja y remisa como antes para obrar, aunque haya dicho maravillosas cosas maravillosamente dichas, que sólo sirven para deleitar el oído, como una música concertada o sonido de campanas; mas el espíritu, como digo, no sale de sus quicios más que antes, no teniendo la voz virtud para resucitar al muerto de su sepultura.
-Poco importa oír una música mejor que otra sonar, si no me mueve ésta más que aquélla a hacer obras; porque, aunque hayan dicho maravillas, luego se olvidan, como no pegaron fuego en la voluntad."]
+> que---cuanto acá podemos juzgar---cuanto el predicador es de mejor vida, mayor
+> es el fruto que hace por bajo que sea su estilo, y poca su retórica, y su
+> doctrina común, porque del espíritu vivo se pega el calor; pero el otro muy
+> poco provecho hará, aunque más subido sea su estilo y doctrina; porque, aunque
+> es verdad que el buen estilo y acciones y subida doctrina y buen lenguaje
+> mueven y hacen más efecto acompañado de buen espíritu; pero sin él, aunque da
+> sabor y gusto el sermón al sentido y al entendimiento, muy poco o nada de jugo
+> pega a la voluntad, porque comúnmente se queda tan floja y remisa como antes
+> para obrar, aunque haya dicho maravillosas cosas maravillosamente dichas, que
+> sólo sirven para deleitar el oído, como una música concertada o sonido de
+> campanas; mas el espíritu, como digo, no sale de sus quicios más que antes, no
+> teniendo la voz virtud para resucitar al muerto de su sepultura.
+Poco importa
+> oír una música mejor que otra sonar, si no me mueve ésta más que aquélla a
+> hacer obras; porque, aunque hayan dicho maravillas, luego se olvidan, como no
+> pegaron fuego en la voluntad."].

-This passage of warning comes at the end of Juan's encyclopedic treatment of contemplative practice and mystical experience, and it seems to deliberately echo the "love" chapter of I Corinthians in insisting that, as Juan says elsewhere, "a single work or act of the will done in charity is more precious before God than all the visions and revelations and communications from heaven that there can be."
+This passage of warning comes at the end of Juan's encyclopedic treatment of contemplative practice and mystical experience, and it seems to deliberately echo the "love" chapter of 1 Corinthians in insisting that, as Juan says elsewhere, "a single work or act of the will done in charity is more precious before God than all the visions and revelations and communications from heaven that there can be" [@JuandelaCruz:Subida, bk.
-[@JuandelaCruz:Subida, bk.
 2, ch.
 22, p.
-306: "[...] es más preciosa delante
-de Dios una obra o acto de voluntad hecho en caridad que cantas visiones y revelaciones y comunicaciones pueden tener del cielo."]
+306: "[...] es más preciosa delante de Dios una obra o acto de voluntad hecho en caridad que cantas visiones y revelaciones y comunicaciones pueden tener del cielo."].

 The contrast between this passage and the quotation from Kircher shows that Catholics were not all of one mind about sensation and faith.